paris-saclay-cds/ramp-workflow/README.md

  The convention is that these sets are found in `/data` and called `train.csv` and `test.csv`, but we kept this element flexible to accommodate a large number of possible input data connectors.

 The script is used by [`test_submission.py`](rampwf/test_submission.py) which reads the files, implements the cross-validation split, instantiates the workflow with the submission, and trains and tests it.
 It is rather instructive to read this script to understand how we train the workflows.
 It is rather straightforward so we do not detail it here.

+### Launching a RAMP

+A working starting kit is most of what we need.
+We will pull it on the backend and set it up.
+But also data: ramp-data.
+Test file is there, has to be private, and we need access.
+Alternatively the kit can be public which then controls the downloading of the private data in other ways.

 ### Contribute to [ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow)